avvvet/guardian-shell/README.md

 ## sample commands

+After deploying this app, you can test it by running the following command to see how dangerous it is.

 to add new user in remote linux server
 ```
 echo ur_sudo_password | sudo -S useradd testuser; echo new_password_123 | passwd testuser